luvit/lit/README.md

 There are two storage backends.
 One is implemented in pure lua and is compatable with the git client.
-This allows using tools like `git fsck` to verify the sanift of the local database and allows storing mirrors on github.
+This allows using tools like `git fsck` to verify the sanity of the local database and allows storing mirrors on github.

 This will create a tree structure like the following: